Pece17/COBOL/README.md

        END PROGRAM YOUR-PROGRAM-NAME.
 ```

-I run the program by clicking the ▶️ button, and get the following output:
+I run the program by clicking the ▶️ (play) button, and get the following output:

 ```
 C:\Users\Business\bin\TEST.exe